 You can ring CRiS, the National Register of UK touring caravan keepers, to check about outstanding payments, etc. but there will be a charge.

 Checking your towing weight is also important.
 The weight of the van is engraved on the plate, close to the door.
-Foreign vans will have their weights marked on the other side, or on the bulkhead.
+Foreign vans will have their weights marked on the other side, or on the bulkhead (in the gas locker).
 For novices, a website worth looking at is https://www.outandaboutlive.co.uk/caravans/towmatch/

-Finally, as the old adage goes.
-If it is too good to be true, there is something wrong.
+Finally, if it seems too good to be true, there is something wrong with the van.